Syrian rebels report capture of provincial capital

-AMMAN Syrian opposition fighters captured the northeastern city of Raqqa on Monday and crowds toppled a statue of President Bashar al-Assad's father, opposition sources and residents said.
+AMMAN Syrian opposition fighters captured the northeastern city of Raqqa on Monday and crowds toppled a statue of President Bashar al-Assad's father, opposition sources and a resident said.

 The fall of Raqqa on the Euphrates River would be a significant development in the two-year-old revolt against Assad.
 The rebels do not claim to hold any other provincial capitals.